barrymoo/crc-status-dash/README.md

 #### Data Collection

-Two examples of data collection scripts are given.
-One for a CPU cluster and another for GPU cluster.
+One example script `status.py` is given to show how you can collect information from both CPU and GPU clusters.